July 27, 2026

 APPLE CARAMEL CAKE

 For some time I have wanted to use a relatively new Bonne Maman product, Caramelised Apple Spread.
 Curiously, although Bonne Maman is a French company I have not found this spread for sale anywhere in France.
 The only place I have found it is Sainsbury's in the UK.
 It tastes divinely like tarte tatin, the wonderful flavour of caramelised cooked apples, and having bought a jar I wondered what you would do with it.
-Simply spreading it on toast or a crumpet seemed rather underwhelming but I imagined it would be fabulous as a filling for a sponge cake.
+Simply spreading it on toast or a crumpet seemed too ordinary but I imagined it would be fabulous as a filling for a sponge cake.

 I had in mind Mary's recipe for her apple and lemon sponge cake (see here) but using the spread as a filling instead of lemon curd and cream.
 I also decided to go rogue and add a layer of caramel buttercream in the middle and on top.